christc4/archived-sites/mal.avsbq.org/quotes.md

 - _On my way to CIA headquarters to pick up my free watch (I found out I made it onto their watch list)_

+> Fake your death

+> Forge new documents

+> Get plastic surgery

+> Start your new life in Europe

+> Repeat every time you get in debt.

 <img src=".pix/mom_text.webp" style="width: 200px; height: auto;">